 Geology and Soils Environmental Factor.
 Would the project:

-Expose people or structures to potential substantial adverse effects, including the risk of loss, injury, or death involving:
+Directly or indirectly cause potential substantial adverse effects, including the risk of loss, injury, or death involving:

 Rupture of a known earthquake fault, as delineated on the most recent Alquist-Priolo Earthquake Fault Zoning Map issued by the State Geologist for the area or based on other substantial evidence of a known fault?
 Refer to division of Mines and Geology Special Publication 42.